 Declaration of Degree Candidacy, Majors, and Minors

-- Departmental majors allow a student to study a single discipline in depth and some departments offer concentrations (also called tracks) within the major that prepare students for a specific set of careers or graduate study programs.
+Departmental majors listed under the BA degree allow a student to study a single discipline in depth and some departments offer concentrations (also called tracks) within the major that prepare students for a specific set of careers or graduate study programs.
 Cornell currently offers departmental majors in: Art History, Studio Art, Biology, Business, Chemistry, French, German, Russian, Spanish, Computer Science, Economics and Business, Elementary Education, Engineering, Engineering Sciences, English, Geology, History, Kinesiology, Mathematics, Managment, Music, Philosophy, Physics, Politics, Psychology, Religion, Sociology, and Theatre & Dance.

-- Interdisciplinary majors offer the opportunity for a student to specialize in a recognized academic field by taking courses from various related disciplines.
+Interdisciplinary majors listed under the BA degree offer the opportunity for a student to specialize in a recognized academic field by taking courses from various related disciplines.
 Cornell’s current interdisciplinary majors are: Biochemistry and Molecular Biology, Classical Studies, Environmental Studies, Ethnic Studies, Gender, Sexuality, and Women’s Studies, International Relations, Latin American Studies, Russian Studies, and Sociology and Anthropology.

-- There is no restriction on adding majors after the sophomore year and no penalty for dropping them except that all B.A. candidates must complete at least one major and B.S.S. candidates must complete the basic contract they signed when filing their Prospectus.
+There is no restriction on adding majors after the sophomore year and no penalty for dropping them except that all B.A., BSE, BFA or BMU candidates must complete at least one major and B.S.S. candidates must complete the basic contract they signed when filing their Prospectus.

 Assessment of Student Experiences